zecure/shadowd.zecure.org/content/overview/python_connector.md

 ## Installation

-You can install the package with easy_install or pip:
+You can install the package from Pypi with easy_install or pip:

-    easy_install swd
+    easy_install shadowd
-    pip install swd
+    pip install shadowd

-If you prefer to install the package manually you have to execute setup.py:
+Or by hand:

     python setup.py install